Career Development Reviews for Fixed-Term Researchers

 Each department/faculty is responsible for enabling CDRs based on the principles below, noting some variation to suit local needs.
 Please check with your department/faculty HR to find out about local processes.

 *IMPORTANT NOTICE: A new facility within PeopleXD (our University-wide HR system) has been developed to enable and record both CDRs and professional development time.
 The project team will be contacting departments/faculties regarding adoption during MT 24.
 CDR guidance on this page will be updated to incorporate PeopleXD functionality during MT 24, however the principles, purpose and responsibilities around CDRs will remain as per the information below.
-For more information on PeopleXD, please email: [email protected].
+For more information on PeopleXD, please see the project page or email: [email protected].

 Principles and Purpose of CDRs